 Is your home located on a more desirable street than the home Zillow's algorithm is using to compare it to?
 Five blocks can make a world of difference.
 Zillow doesn't know that.

 Trust a Human, Not an Algorithm

-As proud members of the Coral Gables community who work, play, and sell homes here, we would be happy to send you a free custom report of exactly what your home is worth.
+As proud members of the local real estate community who work, play, and sell homes here, we would be happy to send you a free custom report of exactly what your home is worth.

 Technology is great, but when it comes to the value of your largest financial asset, it's best to trust a human.

 Want an accurate assessment of what your home is worth in today's market?
 Click below and get a FREE custom report in just two easy steps!